SiddhantaChandra/ZestQuiz/README.md

 # ZestQuiz

-**ZestQuiz** is a modern, full-stack quiz platform that enables users to take, create, and manage quizzes with a beautiful, responsive UI and advanced features like AI-powered quiz generation and real-time chat support.
+**ZestQuiz** is a modern, full-stack quiz platform that enables users to take, create, and manage quizzes with a beautiful, responsive UI and advanced features like AI-powered quiz generation and real-time chat-bot support.

 Live Demo: [https://zest-quiz.vercel.app/](https://zest-quiz.vercel.app/)